 Do Traffic Cameras Record Footage?

-We're all familiar with the traffic cameras that are perched atop stoplight poles at intersections.
-They are seemingly present everywhere, quietly observing the ebb and flow of traffic travelling through cities.
+We’re all familiar with the traffic cameras that are perched atop stoplight poles at intersections.
+They are seemingly present everywhere, quietly observing the ebb and flow of traffic traveling through cities.
 Many of us assume they record continuously to monitor traffic patterns or silently capture the chaos of intersection car accidents.
 However, the truth is more nuanced.

-Contrary to popular belief, these traffic cameras provide live feed footage of intersections, and often serve as silent sentinels.
-However, they do not video record and store footage of intersections unless prompted to do so.
-Occasionally, the Florida Department of Transportation (FDOT) does record footage, however the likelihood of a traffic accident being recorded at an intersection and then a personal injury lawyer in Naples being able to obtain a subpoena is highly unlikely.
 A car accident lawyer can attest to the pivotal role these cameras can play in establishing fault and securing compensation for accident victims.
 However, it is not necessarily needed to prove fault or obtain compensation for intersection accidents in Florida.

-What Is The Purpose Of Traffic Cameras?
+What Is The Purpose Of FDOT Traffic Cameras?

 In Florida, the purpose of the traffic cameras that are stationed at the top of intersections differs from what many assume.
 While victims of automobile accidents often inquire with their personal injury attorneys about whether or not they can access the footage from these cameras to use as evidence, this is not necessarily an option.
-These cameras, distinct from red light cameras, don't actually record retrievable footage for future use.
+These cameras, distinct from red light cameras, don’t record retrievable footage for future use.
 They are owned and operated by the Florida Department of Transportation (FDOT), and primarily serve as traffic monitoring tools.

 Positioned strategically on top of traffic lights, they are used to aid the smooth flow of traffic, providing real-time live streams of traffic that are utilized by traffic engineers, law enforcement agencies, as well as local municipalities and counties.
 Instead of recording and storing video for retrospective analysis, these cameras play a proactive role in improving traffic management and facilitating informed decision-making when planning transportation and law enforcement efforts.